 Visions and aims:

-In order to reach these visions, the region of Lolland-Falster needs to attract primarily skilled labour and creatives to initiate starts ups, alternative energy, bio farming, and other initiatives.
+In order to reach these visions, the region of Lolland-Falster needs to attract primarily skilled labour and creatives to initiate starts-ups, alternative energy, bio farming, and other initiatives.
 The introduction of any attraction, event or place, which provides a reason to visit the town, could provide a common.
-Attracting investment to the city which can kick start a chain reaction of investment and create synergy. communication platform.
+Attracting investment to the city which can kick start a chain reaction of investment and create synergy.

 Cultural planning approach:

-Lolland muncipality is fully supportive of a cultural planning approach and has just published a report on the cultural mapping of the region (Lolland).
-Independent plans to restore/refurbish the former Custom Building and surrounding courtyards could provide the key leverage to kickstart a long term culturally led revitalisation of the town/region.
+Lolland muncipality is fully supportive of a cultural planning approach, and it has just published a report on the cultural mapping of the region.
+Independent plans to restore/refurbish the former Custom Building and surrounding courtyards could provide the key leverage to kick-start a long term culturally led revitalisation.
 The buildings could both provide facilities for many local relevant organisations, it would link the town to the fjord and the water-landscapes and it would also create attractive public space in the town itself.
 Finally, it would attract visitors to the town.
 In many ways, this project is the obvious and ideal scenario for the city.

 In addition, the initiative is backed by the community, the business sector, the council and several leading national foundations.
 The Museum Lolland Falster is an innovative regional museum with several historic museums and archives in the region of Lolland Falster.
 There is also a number of ongoing projects, which can provide a professionally led platform for developing new and more positive regional narratives, based on actively involving the community.